 Figure 3.
 With QuartzBio, sponsors can correlate biomarker gene expression with overall survival, then display Kaplan-Meier survival curves for a biomarker of interest.

-Watch our on-demand webinar on translational intelligence, where we will include a demonstration of our analysis engine in action!
-By registering, you will gain access to the webinar recording and a custom demonstration for your team if you’re interested.
+Watch our on-demand webinar, where we will include a demonstration of our analysis engine in action!
+By registering, you will gain access to the live event, the on-demand recording, and a custom demonstration for your team if you’re interested.